unik-name/docs.unikname.network/docs/uns-network-key-concepts/README.md

 :::tip
 - **UNIK** is the name of the token representing a single @unikname within the uns.network blockchain.
 - **NFT** Stands for Non Fungible Token.
-All **UNIKs tokens are NFTs.** NFT differs from an traditional coin or utility token as they're not divible (not fongible), and each one are unique.
+All **UNIKs tokens are NFTs.** NFT differs from a traditional coin or utility token as it is not divible (not fongible), and each one is unique.
 :::

 ### [Cryptography Overview](/uns-network-key-concepts/cryptography-overview)